 Sal Stabile's "Where God Left His Shoes" is a touching slice of reality, done with such passion, heart, and integrity that it will make you appreciate the human spirit under the harshest duress even as you suffer along with it.

-Are is Spike Jonze's poetic tone-poem tribute to our favorite kids' book, moody and moving.
+Where The Wild Things Are is Spike Jonze's poetic tone-poem tribute to our favorite kids' book, moody and moving.
 Catherine Keener brilliant choice for Mom.

 “Why We Fight” begins with Eisenhower’s haunting final speech to the nation, warning us against the terrible power of the military-industrial complex—and proceeds to review an endless string of Presidentially-ordered invasions that have occurred nearly every single year since, culminating in the massive stupidity of the Iraqi war and the hopeless quagmire of Afghanistan.
 A definite must-see documentary about what really causes wars.